The Number Twelve

 The twelve are always divided into four sets of three.

-12 sons of Israel (Yaaqov).
-They are bonded into oneness in their Father Israel.
+The 12 sons of Israel (Yaaqov) are bonded into oneness in their Father Israel.
 When they buried their father, Israel, there were three tribes on each o the four sides of the bier, in exactly the same order as they camped in the wilderness as tribes.

-12 Tribes.
-They are bonded into the oneness of the nation of Israel.
+The 12 Tribes are bonded into the oneness of the nation of Israel.
 There are three tribes to the north, south, east, and west of the Tabernacle.
 See picture below.

-12 constellation on the ecliptic (zodiak).
-They are bonded into oneness on the ecliptic.
+The 12 constellation on the ecliptic (zodiak) are bonded into oneness on the ecliptic.
 The constellations are divided into four sets by the vernal equinox, the summer solstice, the autumnal equinox, and the winter solstice.

-12 months.
-They are bonded into oneness in a solar year.
+The 12 months are bonded into oneness in a solar year.
 The months are divided into three sets of four by the seasons: spring, summer, autumn, and fall.

-12 Apostles.
-They are bonded into oneness as Apostles.
+The 12 Apostles are bonded into oneness as Apostles.

-12 Loaves of showbread.
-They are bonded into oneness on the table of showbread.
+The 12 Loaves of showbread are bonded into oneness on the table of showbread.

-12 gates in the New Jerusalem.
-They are bonded into the oneness of the wall.
+The 12 gates in the New Jerusalem are bonded into the oneness of the wall.
 There were three gates in each of the four walls of the city.

-12 Daylight hours.
-They are bonded into the oneness of a day.
+The 12 Daylight hours are bonded into the oneness of a day.
 There are four watches in a day.

-12 Nighttime hours.
-They are bonded into the oneness of a night.
+The 12 Nighttime hours are bonded into the oneness of a night.
 There are four watches in a night.

 The numbers of these stones reflect a beautiful mathematical phenomenon that sheds a new light on the inner meaning of these two fusion events.
 There is an important mathematical relation between 12 and 5.
 12 squared equals 144, while 5 squared equals 25.
 144 plus 25 equals 169, which is 13 squared.
 13 is the numerical value of the word echad ("one").
 This reflects the plurality of the many stones becoming one.